ToniEstarlich/Nihongo-Quest/README.md

 SECRET_KEY="secret-key"
 PEXELS_KEY="pexels-api-key"
 ```
+**Note:** Replace the values above with your own credentials.
+The ``.env`` file should never be uploaded to GitHub or shared publicly.
 ### Deployment
 The project was deployed to **Heroku** using a PostgreSQL database.
 The steps to deploy are as follows: